AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 ## Improvements and Future Work

-- Cache
-- Error handling
+- Enhance error handling by providing more detailed error messages.
-- Unit testing (in progress)
+- Unit testing (To Add more test scenarios).
 - Documentation
 - Improve accessibility and responsiveness for more presentable design.